Richardv10/food_blog/README.md

 <img src="static/images/README/github.png" alt="Github user stories" width="600">

-GitHub projects was used for scoping and planning.
-Using MoSCoW labels for feature prioritization.
-As the sections took time to develop, I reviewed these weekly and ajusted when nessicary.
+The GitHub Projects board was used for scoping and planning using MoSCoW labels for feature prioritization.
+As sections evolved, I reviewed them weekly and adjusted when necessary.